wbamberg/library-detector-sdk/README.md

 # Porting #

 The [widget](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/packages/addon-kit/docs/widget.html) module is a natural fit for this add-on's UI.
-We'll want to specify its content using HTML, so we can supply an array of icons.
+We'll want to specify its content using HTML, so we can display an array of icons.
 The widget must be able to display different content for different windows, so we'll use the new [`WidgetView`](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/packages/addon-kit/docs/widget.html#WidgetView) object.

 The test objects in the original script need access to the DOM window object, so we'll package those in a content script.
-In fact, they need access to the un-proxied DOM window, so they can see the objects added by libraries, so we'll need to use the experimental [unsafeWindow](https://wiki.mozilla.org/Labs/Jetpack/Release_Notes/1.0#Bug_601295:_Content_script_access_to_the_DOM_is_now_proxied) object.
+In fact, they need access to the un-proxied DOM window, so they can see the objects added by libraries, so we'll need to use the experimental [`unsafeWindow`](https://wiki.mozilla.org/Labs/Jetpack/Release_Notes/1.0#Bug_601295:_Content_script_access_to_the_DOM_is_now_proxied) object.
 We'll use a [page-mod](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/packages/addon-kit/docs/page-mod.html) to inject the content script into each page.

 The content script is executed once for every `window.onload` event, so it will run multiple times when a single page containing multiple iframes is loaded.
-We just make a list of all the libraries we found in that window, and post the list to main.js using `postMessage`.
+We just make a list of all the libraries we found in that window, and post the list to main.js using `self.postMessage`.

 In main.js we handle the message by: fetching the tab corresponding to that worker using `worker.tab`, and adding the set of libraries to that tab's `libraries` property, avoiding duplicates.

-So we'll have:
+So to begin with we'll have 2 scripts, a main.js and a content script which we'll call "library-detector.js".

-1 - a main.js which:
+### main.js ###

-* creates a page-mod.
+First, main.js creates a page-mod.
 The page-mod matches all URLs and runs scripts at `window.onload` (i.e. setting `contentScriptWhen: "end"`).
 It responds to messages from each of the page-mod's workers by updating a list of libraries which it will attach to the tab which corresponds to that worker.

 <pre><code>
 pageMod.PageMod({